GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 #### Explicit wait

-Explicit waits are available to Selenium clients for imperative, prodedural languages.
+Explicit waits are available to Selenium clients for imperative, procedural languages.
 They allow your code to halt program execution, or freeze the thread, until the condition you pass it resolves.
 The condition is called with a certain frequency until the timeout of the wait is elapsed.
 This means that for as long as the condition returns a falsy value, it will keep trying and waiting.

 Since explicit waits allow you to wait for a condition to occur, they make a good fit for synchronising the state between the browser and its DOM, and your WebDriver script.